belomaxorka/Captcha/README.md

 $builder->build();
 ```

-You can then save it to a file :
+You can then save it to a file:

 ```php
 <?php